Jennifer Lopez’s ‘Hustlers’ Character Inspiration, Samantha Barbash, Is Unhappy With JLo’s Pole Dancing

 “I didn’t see the movie, but I know JLo portrays me as being a stripper and stripping on the pole and I’ve never been on the pole,” Barbash revealed.
 “Even when I was a stripper, I don’t even know how to get on the pole.
 I would probably crack my head open.”

-Barbash also said that she thinks another member of the Hustlers cast would have been a better choice to portray Ramona, rapper Cardi B.
+Barbash also said that she thinks another member of the Hustlers cast would have been a better choice to portray Ramona: rapper Cardi B.

 “And I know she is not an actress, but she was a dancer and she came from that lifestyle – even though she worked at different types of clubs and she didn’t have the Fortune 500 clients that I did – I think she would’ve played a better part,” Barbash said.

 Barbash revealed that getting in legal trouble forced her to leave the world of strip clubs behind, which she considers a “blessing in disguise.”
 She only served five years probation, and now she runs her own spa.
-She’s also looking to make bank by sharing more of her side of the story in an upcoming book titled Underscore.
+She’s also looking to make bank by sharing more of her side of the story in an upcoming book, titled Underscore.

 Hustlers hits theaters on September 13, and Samantha Barbash will attempt to capitalize on its success at the box office by releasing her book later this month.